Matthew-Taber/ss-docs/authentication/trusting-an-ssl-certificate-on-a-client-machine/index.md

 1. Click **Continue to this website** if you are prompted.

 1. Click the **Certificate Error** icon next to the navigation bar.
-1. Click **View certificate**.
+1. Click the **View certificate** button.
 The value next to **Issued to** should match the host name for your website.
 For example, if your website is `https://www.mydomain.local/SecretServer`, it should say **Issued to:** `www.mydomain.local`.
 If these fields do not match, the client will not be able to fully trust the certificate.

 ## Step 2: Transfer a copy from your server to the client computer

 Obtain a copy of the certificate file and transfer it to the client computer:

-1. On the server where Secret Server is installed, find **Run** from the start menu or screen and type in `mmc`, then hit Enter.
+1. On the server where Secret Server is installed, find **Run** from the start menu or screen and type in `mmc`, then click the **Enter** button.
 1. From the **File** menu, select **Add/Remove Snap-in**.
 1. Select the **Certificates** snap-in, then click the right arrow button to add it.
 1. In the window that appears, select **Computer Account**.